brojonat/incentivize-this-backend/abb/README.md

 - `SERVER_ENDPOINT`: URL of the Affiliate Bounty Board server API.
 - `AUTH_TOKEN`: Authentication token for server communication (if required by activities).
 - `SERVER_SECRET_KEY`: Secret key used by the periodic bounty publisher for authentication with the ABB server.
+- `ENV`: The deployment environment (e.g., "dev", "prod").
+Used for search attributes and schedule IDs.
+- `PUBLIC_BASE_URL`: The public-facing base URL for the website (e.g., "https://incentivizethis.com").
+Used for generating links in posts.

 **Periodic Publisher:**